lkaranl/Vector_Clock-1/README.md

 </head>

-# What are the Possible Applications
+# What are the Possible Applications?
 Its purpose is the synchronization of logical clocks of computers connected to the same network.

 ## Methodology.